tahsinAmin/express1/README.md

 - Showing a bad request page if invalid names given
 - Toggle to interchange Celcius and Farenhiet.
 - If a city name was searched before, the next time, it'll retrieve data from our json file file instead of fetching rthe API.
+- Rate limit included.
+So, this will limit the number of requests a user can make within a given duration (10 seconds)

 # Tasks, Todos & Problems face while making the project (Optional)